Let's Talk About Love: Critical reception

-Let's Talk About Love divided music critics.
+Let's Talk About Love received mixed reviews from music critics.
 Billboard editor Paul Verna gave it a positive review.
-He wrote that Dion's "super-charged vocals are expectedly potent and often reach for heavens" and praised the restrained Bee Gees' collaboration "Immortality", top forty border-breaking "To Love You More", Carole King/George Martin effort "The Reason", explosive "Us" and the Titanic single "My Heart Will Go On".
-He also noted that Dion spreads her wings on tracks like the reggae-splashed "Treat Her Like a Lady" featuring Diana King and Brownstone, and "I Hate You Then I Love You", a curious duet with Luciano Pavarotti.
-Larry Flick, also from Billboard, spoke positively about "Tell Him" and "My Heart Will Go On".
-He called "Tell Him" an event and wrote that two of pop music's best voices are united on a "grand, wonderfully over-the-top ballad that will melt the heart of even the most jaded listener".
-He also called it an electrifying "girlfriend" anthem.
-Flick wrote about "My Heart Will Go On" that this song woos with romantic lyrics and a melancholy melody that is fleshed out with a weeping flute solo.
-He noted that Dion hit notes that shatter glass but she also build slowly and has the ability to pack volumes of emotion in a whisper.
-Flick also wrote that "My Heart Will Go On" will add a much-needed touch of class to every station it graces.
+He wrote that Dion's "super-charged vocals are expectedly potent and often reach for heavens" and praised "Immortality", "To Love You More", "The Reason", "Us" and "My Heart Will Go On".
+Larry Flick, also from Billboard, wrote positively about "My Heart Will Go On", saying that Dion "has the ability to pack volumes of emotion in a whisper" and that the single "will add a much-needed touch of class to every [radio] station it graces."

-Senior editor of AllMusic, Stephen Thomas Erlewine gave Let's Talk About Love four stars out of five.
+Senior editor of AllMusic Stephen Thomas Erlewine gave Let's Talk About Love four stars out of five.
 He noted that Falling into You established Dion as a superstar in America, so its sequel, Let's Talk About Love, was designed to consolidate her position as a newly minted star.
 The album was constructed as a blockbuster, featuring Dion's trademark melodramatic ballads, some carefully tailored dance-pop, a bevy of duets with the likes of Barbra Streisand and the Bee Gees, and production and songs from adult contemporary gurus David Foster, Jim Steinman, and Walter Afanasieff.
 According to Erlewine, given that so many talented craftsmen worked on Let's Talk About Love, it makes sense that a number of the cuts succeed according to adult contemporary terms—they are predictably sweeping showcases for Dion's soaring, technically skilled voice.
 As usual, the singles (including the Streisand duet "Tell Him" and the Titanic love theme "My Heart Will Go On") shine the most brilliantly, but even the filler is immaculately produced.
-Erlewine ended his review saying that if the end result doesn't quite gel as an album, that shouldn't be surprising—this is music by committee, a product that was made to appeal to the widest possible audience.
+Erlewine ended his review saying that if the result doesn't quite gel as an album, that shouldn't be surprising—this is music by committee, a product that was made to appeal to the widest possible audience.
 Such a calculated execution guarantees that anyone who liked one of the singles shouldn't be disappointed by Let's Talk About Love, but it doesn't necessarily mean they will remember all of the record after it has finished playing.